Macschrauber/Macschrauber-s-Rom-Dump/README.md

 ### Special thanks to:

++ flashrom.org for the cli tool communicating with the Mac firmware chip.
 + tsialex for investigating the Mac bootrom and sharing the information.
 + Syncretic for scanvss.
 + LongSoft for UEFIExtract.